noobfromPitt/noobfrompitt.github.io/_posts/2020-05-28-research-nmappacketanalysis.md

 ![1-SYNACKRST]({{site.url}}{{site.baseurl}}/images/research/nmappacketanalysis/1-SYNACKRST.png)

 `nmap` just sends a SYN packet and if it receives a SYN ACK back, it confirms the port is open.
 TCP connection is not established here as `nmap` already got what it needed and it sends a RST packet to end the conversation.
-It reports the service associated with that port in `/usr/share/nmap/nmap-services`.
+It looks up the service associated with that port in `/usr/share/nmap/nmap-services` and reports it.
+In this case, its `hosts2-ns`

  SYN scan is the default port scanning option with `nmap`.
 There are other [options](https://nmap.org/book/man-port-scanning-techniques.html) available

 ### Service/ version detection using -sV

 `-sV` option is used to detect the service running on the port and its version.
 Useful links [here](https://nmap.org/book/vscan-technique.html) and [here](https://nmap.org/book/vscan-technique-demo.html)
+I've started python http server like earlier but this time on port 999.

 ```
 nmap -sV 10.0.2.12 -p 999